 About

-Vulgaires Machins stood out in 1995 with several notable performances.
-A first album 24-40 was launched in 1998 while the group multiplied the shows.
-At the dawn of the new millennium, Guillaume Beauregard (vocals, guitar), Marie-Eve Roy (vocals, guitar, keyboard), Maxime Beauregard (bass) and Patrick Landry (drums) took advantage of the release of Regarde le monde to embark on a long European tour (France, Switzerland, Spain).
-In Quebec, shows are increasingly sold out, opening the door to major festivals for the quartet (Festival d'été de Québec, Francos de Montréal, Osheaga Festival Musique et Arts, etc.).
-In this euphoria, a third album appeared in 2001.
-Loving Evil which, thanks to a series of convincing video clips, helps to further increase the audience of the training.
-The concert halls are full, the Quebec tour is extended and makes several detours through France.
+Vulgaires Machins distinguished themselves as early as 1995 with several noteworthy performances.
+Their first album, 24-40, was released in 1998, coinciding with a surge in the band's live shows.
+At the dawn of the new millennium, with Patrick Landry (drums) joining their ranks, they capitalized on the release of Regarde le monde to embark on a lengthy European tour (France, Switzerland, Spain).
+In Quebec, their shows increasingly sold out, opening doors to major festivals (Festival d'été de Québec, Francos de Montréal, Osheaga Festival Musique et Arts, etc.).
+Riding this wave of success, their third album, Aimer le mal , was released in 2001.
+Thanks to a series of compelling music videos, the band's audience grew even further.
+Concert venues were packed, the Quebec tour was extended, and several dates were added to France.